DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-11-showing-when-an-offer-will-be-automatically-declined.md

 ---
 title: Showing when an offer will be automatically declined
-description: Telling users when an offer will be automatically declined within the application list and application pages
+description: Telling users how long they have before an offer will be automatically declined if the candidate does not respond
 date: 2021-02-11
 ---

+At the moment, the service tells users how long they have before an application is automatically rejected.
+This is indicated on both the application list and the application itself when the application is in the ‘received’ and ‘interviewing’ statuses.

+The service does not tell users how long they have before an offer is automatically declined if the candidate does not respond.
+It's good to let users know that something is going to happen automatically if no action is taken.

+In addition research shows that some users want to follow up with candidates who have not yet responded to offers.
+Showing how long they have left will help users decide when to contact candidates.

+While working on this change, we also made several other minor changes to improve consistency within the service.
+We‘ll now use ‘make a decision’ to describe what a user does and ‘respond‘ to describe how a candidate reacts to an offer.

+Applications are automatically rejected after 40 working days at 11:59pm.

+Offers are automically declined after 10 working days at 11:59pm.

-## Showing when an offer will be automatically declined on the application list
+## Showing on the application list when an offer will be automatically declined

-- The h2 was changed from ‘Waiting for candidate action‘ to ‘Waiting for candidate to respond to offer’.
+- The group heading will be changed from “Waiting for candidate action“ to “Waiting for candidate to respond to offer”.
-- If the offer will be declined tonight (at 11:59pm) it says ‘Last day for candidate to respond’.
+- If the offer will be declined tonight it will say “Last day for candidate to respond”.
-- If the offer will be declined tomorrow night (at 11:59pm) it says ‘1 day for candidate to respond’.
+- If the offer will be declined tomorrow night it will say “1 day for candidate to respond”.
-- If the offer will be declined any later such as 2 days from now, it says ‘2 days for candidate to respond’.
+- If the offer will be declined 2 or more days from now it will say, for example, “2 days for candidate to respond”.

-## Showing when an offer will be automatically declined on the application page
+## Showing a prompt in the application for when an offer will be automatically declined

-We added a prompt to the offer page.
+We'll add a prompt to the application details, offer, interviews, notes and timeline pages.

-- If the offer will be declined tonight (at 11:59pm) it says, for example, ‘Your offer will be automatically declined at the end of today (15 August 2020 at 11:59pm) if the candidate does not respond.’.
+- If the offer will be declined tonight it will say, for example, “Your offer will be automatically declined at the end of today (15 August 2020 at 11:59pm) if the candidate does not respond.”
-- If the offer will be declined tomorrow night (at 11:59pm) it says, for example, ‘Your offer will be automatically declined at the end of tomorrow (16 August 2020 at 11:59pm) if the candidate does not respond.’.
+- If the offer will be declined tomorrow night it will say, for example, “Your offer will be automatically declined at the end of tomorrow (16 August 2020 at 11:59pm) if the candidate does not respond.”
-- If the offer will be declined any later such as 2 days from now, it says ‘Your offer will be automatically declined in 2 days (17 August 2020 at 11:59pm) if the candidate does not respond.’.
+- If the offer will be declined 2 or more days from now, it will say, for example, “Your offer will be automatically declined in 2 days (17 August 2020 at 11:59pm) if the candidate does not respond.”

-## What if there’s no offer deadline in the system yet?
+## If there’s no offer deadline in the system

-Offers only have a deadline after providers have made a decision on all of their applications.
+An offer only has a deadline after providers have made decisions about all of a candidate’s applications.

 For this iteration we’re not going to explain this in the service.
-But we will look to address this in a separate piece of work.
+We’ll consider this later.

-We may also look to notify users when all decisions have been made and that the deadline has now been added.
+We’ll also consider notifying users when all decisions have been made, telling them when their offer will be automatically declined.

 ## Other changes

-We are now more clearly distinguishing between prompts for providers to make a decision and explanations about waiting for candidates to respond.

-So we made a few changes to applications in the ‘received’ and ‘interviewing’ states as follows:
+We’ll make a few changes to applications in the ‘received’ and ‘interviewing’ states.

-- The h2 was changed from ‘Deadline approaching: respond to the candidate ’ to ‘Deadline approaching: make decision about application’
+- The group heading will be changed from “Deadline approaching: respond to the candidate” to “Deadline approaching: make decision about application”.
-- If the application will be rejected tonight (at 11:59pm) it says ‘Last day to make decision’.
+- If the application will be rejected tonight it will say “Last day to make decision”.
-- If the application will be rejected tomorrow night (at 11:59pm) it says ‘1 day to make decision’.
+- If the application will be rejected tomorrow night it will say “1 day to make decision”.
-- If the application will be declined rejected any later such as 2 days from now, it says ‘2 days to make decision’.
+- If the application will be rejected 2 or more days from now it will say, for example, “2 days to make decision”.

-We also reflected these changes on the application page.
+We also reflected these changes in the application.

-- If the application will be rejected tonight (at 11:59pm) it says, for example, ‘This application will be automatically rejected at the end of today (15 August 2020 at 11:59pm) if you do not make a decision.’.
+- If the application will be rejected tonight it will say, for example, “This application will be automatically rejected at the end of today (15 August 2020 at 11:59pm) if you do not make a decision.”
-- If the application will be rejected tomorrow night (at 11:59pm) it says, for example, ‘This application will be automatically rejected at the end of tomorrow (16 August 2020 at 11:59pm) if you do not make a decision.’.
+- If the application will be rejected tomorrow night it will say, for example, “This application will be automatically rejected at the end of tomorrow (16 August 2020 at 11:59pm) if you do not make a decision.”
-- If the application will be rejected any later such as 2 days from now, it says ‘This application will be automatically rejected in 2 days (17 August 2020 at 11:59pm) if you do not make a decision.’.
+- If the application will be rejected 2 or more days from now it will say, for example, “This application will be automatically rejected in 2 days (17 August 2020 at 11:59pm) if you do not make a decision.”

-We also changed the ‘give feedback’ prompts as follows:
+We also changed the prompt for users to give feedback when an application is automatically rejected.
+This appears on the application details, offer, interviews, notes and timeline pages.

-- The `h2` on the application list changed from ‘Give feedback: you did not respond in time’ to ‘Give feedback: you did not make a decision in time’.
+- The group heading on the application list will change from “Give feedback: you did not respond in time” to “Give feedback: you did not make a decision in time”.
-- The prompt on the application page changed from ‘You did not respond to the application within 40 working days.
-Tell the candidate why their application was unsuccessful.’ to ‘You did not make a decision about the application within 40 working days.
-Tell the candidate why their application was unsuccessful.’
+- The prompt on the application page will change from “You did not respond to the application within 40 working days.
+Tell the candidate why their application was unsuccessful.” to “You did not make a decision about the application within 40 working days.
+Tell the candidate why their application was unsuccessful.”

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({